 For his effort and commitment in coaching CSW candidates, Wai Xin had received the award for Achieving Continuous Education (ACE) by WineCraft Marketing & Services.
 Some of these candidates include sommeliers, food writer, and retailers.

 His wine communication and wine knowledge brought him to the prestigious inaugural Vinitaly International Academy certification course.
 In 2015 he was certified as Italian Wine Ambassador and Italian Wine Expert in 2016.
 These achievements made him the first for Singapore, and only in Southeast Asia.
 Previously he was awarded the Trinchero Napa Valley Ambassador for his ongoing support for Californian wines.
+Currently he is also one of the seven Valpolicella Wine Specialist in the world.
+He was on the judging panel of Vinitaly 5StarWines The Book 2018 edition as a panel chairperson.

 Believing strongly that wine is for enjoyment and not a trading commodity, he encourages sensible, affordable drinking and exploration of lesser-known wines.